Creative and Professional Writing

 - Programme leader:

-- Harriet Castor
+- Harriet Castor-Jeffery

 - Key fact:

-Page last updated 3 March 2017
+Page last updated 25 February 2020

-Where it can take you
+Where can it take me?

 Watch: The learning and teaching experience